LucasPcq/github-search-fulll/README.md

 - Add more tests to the components and the modules
 - Improve the error handling between the fetch client / service / use-case
 - Add a unique identifier to each user rather than used the key index
+- Add retry after the rate limit time, and display the rate limit time to the user

 ## Libraries